AnanyaIyengar/Caste_Education/README.md

 Download the data_cleaning_and_merging.R script, and open it in RStudio.
 Change the path to the Working Directory as on your machine, and run the script.
 This script gives a function to apply to all data sets.
 #### Step 4:
 Download the states_import.R script, and open it in RStudio.
 Set the Working Directory as on your machine, and run the script to get cleaned and merged data sets.
+#### Step 5:
+Download the graphing.R script, and open it in RStudip.
+Set the Working Directory as on your machine, and run the script to get graphs.